Alec Hepburn: England

 Hepburn qualified to represent England on residency grounds having moved to the country at the age of thirteen.
 He was a member of the England under-20 squad that won the 2012 Six Nations.
 The following year saw him start for the team that defeated Wales U20 in the final of the 2013 Junior World Cup as England became youth world champions for the first time.
 In the summer of 2016 Hepburn scored a try for England A in a tour game against South Africa A.

 In January 2018 Hepburn was named in the senior England squad by coach Eddie Jones for the 2018 Six Nations Championship.
 On 4 February 2018 he made his Test debut coming on as a replacement for Mako Vunipola in the opening round against Italy.
 He also featured as a substitute in their next game against Wales.

 Hepburn was a member of the 2018 tour of South Africa but did not play in any of the games featuring only as an unused substitute in the Dead rubber third test as England lost the series 2-1.
 Later that year he started in an Autumn international match against South Africa.
 He also played in the following games against New Zealand and Japan.
 Their final fixture of the year on 24 November 2018 saw Hepburn make his sixth and last appearance for England in a victory over the nation of his birth Australia.

 Scotland

 In January 2024 Hepburn was named in the Scotland squad for the 2024 Six Nations Championship.
 He qualifies through his Scottish born father.
 On 3 February 2024 he made his debut for Scotland as a second-half substitute in their opening round victory against Wales at the Millennium Stadium.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.